 This beautiful and highly durable natural stone is called Forest Marble, and is a much sort after Cotswold stone and has been quarried in the West Country and the Cotswolds for hundreds of years for its building qualities.
-The stone is hard, durable, versatile, attractive and importantly water and frost resistant, making it ideal for building and landscaping stone.
+Whether the stone is used for building houses or landscaping gardens, it will add a heavenly natural colour and texture of idyllic country houses and villages.
+In the past the stone was only used in Gloucestershire, Oxfordshire, Wiltshire, Somerset and Dorset, but today we export this heavenly stone throughout the UK.

 The strength of the stone, its relative flatness, and the thinness of the the beds make the stone easy to work with.
 For the stonemasons, this means the work is easier, quicker and they are able to make the joints tighter - better job all round.